Skip to content

 OUTCOMES \ ACCOMPLISHMENTS

-As part of its participation in CATALISI UCC aimed to reinject some re-imagination into these questions and outline possible future paths for university research finances.
-The Living Lab focussed on a cross-cutting target intervention area under the working title ‘Financial Sustainability for Research & Innovation’.
-In line with the Living Lab methodology embraced by CATALISI, a transformation approach was adopted, prioritising participatory and iterative co-creation actions with stakeholders including university staff and students and external partners.
+In line with the Living Lab methodology embraced by CATALISI, a transformation approach was adopted, prioritizing participatory and iterative co-creation actions with stakeholders including university staff and students and external partners.

-• UCC has leveraged the knowledge and skills acquired through CATALISI to secure a co-lead role of the UNIC European University Alliance Centre for City Futures which is a transnational Living Lab comprising 10 university and city partners working together to address urban challenges.
+• Leveraged the knowledge and skills acquired through CATALISI to secure a co-lead role of the UNIC European University Alliance Centre for City Futures which is a transnational Living Lab comprising 10 university and city partners working together to address urban challenges.
 UCC has also secured the co-lead position of the European University Alliances Living Lab Hub.

-• UCC had engaged in High Level Policy Dissemination: for example, UCC published a paper and presented at the EUA Funding Forum at Helsinki in 2024.
+• Engaged in High Level Policy Dissemination: for example, UCC published a paper and presented at the EUA Funding Forum at Helsinki in 2024.
 2024 EUA Funding Forum

-• UCC has disseminated through online activities such as newsletters, LinkedIn articles and Webinars.
+• Disseminated through online activities such as newsletters, LinkedIn articles and Webinars.

 • Through experience gained as the CATALISI WP4 leader, UCC is now a sought-after European partner for Horizon Europe Consortia, including the main Evaluation and Impact Assessment Partner in other Horizon Europe Grants, e.g. Green In Cities HEurope Consortia.

-• UCC has also deepened its approach to Research Integrity through co-learning within the CATALISI initiative with other participating HEI’s.
+• Deepened its approach to Research Integrity through co-learning within the CATALISI initiative with other participating HEI’s.
 UCC created a joint survey and study which was conducted alongside several other CATALISI partners on research integrity.

 Team